jmoody/textflight/manual/03-navigation.md

 Systems vary in their available resources; each system carries a specific type of ore, with varying densities.
 Planets can be used to construct bases, with the exception of gas giants.
 Each type also carries their own unique traits:

 - Gas: Various gases can be collected using mining beams, but no bases can be constructed.
 - Barren: Causes additional heat production based on the structure's size.
+Bases can have up to 2048 outfit space.
 - Frozen: No special traits.
+Bases can have up to 2048 outfit space.
 - Greenhouse: Various gases can be collected using mining beams, and causes additional heat production based on the structure's size.
+Bases can have up to 2048 outfit space.
-- Habitable: Bases are extremely cheap to construct.
+- Habitable: Bases are extremely cheap to construct, and can have up to 4096 outfit space.
+Living spaces don't require Distribution Centers and have increased capacity.

 To dock to another structure, use the `dock` command.
 The `dock` command can be executed on a remote ship using the `rdock` command.
 Ships can only be docked to one structure at a time, and ships cannot be docked to if they are already docked to another structure.
 Other types of structures, such as bases, cannot be docked but can be docked to.
 The `eject` command is used to eject docked structures; passing without arguments will eject all docked structures.